fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	Insert plugin

-Choose one or more of the modules listed to build your blog.
+Choose one or more of the plugins listed to build your blog.
 These can be distributed to different columns.

 .. figure:: ../Images/AdministratorManual/modules.png